tomuxmon/xml-mut/readme.md

 ## CLI Usage Example

-When using CLI you need to suply a path to your XML mutation file.
+When using CLI you need to supply a path to your XML mutation file.
 A single XML mutation file can contain multiple mutation definitions.
-Next you decide if you want to specify XML files one by one and use [include command](#include-command) or scan the directory and use [scan command](#scan-command).
+Next, you decide if you want to specify XML files one by one and use the [include command](#include-command) or scan the directory and use the [scan command](#scan-command).
 You can consult how to use CLI with a `help` call.

 ```bash
 xml-mut-cli --help